scality/Zenko/swarm-production/README.md

 map[io.zenko.type:storage]
 ```

-**Note:** If you don't do this step, some services in the stack will remain pending and will never be scheduled.
+**Note:** If you skip this step, some services in the stack will remain
+pending and will never be scheduled.

 ### Storage Volumes